 Did you know:

-- Oregon is the 10th largest state in the union, covering 97,073 square miles.
+- Sometimes bigger is better.
+Oregon is the 10th largest state in the union, covering 97,073 square miles.

 - Oregon is bordered by Washington, Idaho, Nevada, California and the Pacific Ocean.